German government: What are the chances for a 'traffic light' coalition? | DW | 07.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Less than a fortnight after the general election, Germany's Social Democrats, Free Democrats, and the Greens are holding exploratory talks to form a coalition.
-It would be a first for Germany — if it works.
+Less than a fortnight after the general election, Germany's Social Democrats, Free Democrats and Greens are holding exploratory talks to form a coalition.
+It would be the first such constellation — if it comes together.

 "The SPD and Greens have a program that is a burden on citizens and business.
 That doesn't work for us."

-The statement from the late Guido Westerwelle, then the leader of the neoliberal Free Democrats (FDP), echoes from nine days before the 2009 election.
-He led his party to its best result ever, which put him in the foreign ministry in Angela Merkel's second government.
+The statement, from the late Guido Westerwelle, then the leader of the neoliberal Free Democrats (FDP), was from nine days before Angela Merkel's Christian Democrats (CDU) beat the Social Democrats (SPD) in Germany's 2009 election.
+He led his party to its best result ever, which put him in the Foreign Ministry in Merkel's second government.

-How much has changed since Merkel's conservative bloc of Christian Democratic Union (CDU) and the Bavarian Christian Social Union (CSU) and the pro-free market Free Democrats (FDP) were in government together.
+Much has changed since Merkel's conservative bloc of the CDU and the Bavarian Christian Social Union (CSU) and the FDP were in government together.

-Now,the political pendulum has swung towards a "traffic light coalition" — named for the colors of the parties involved: red for the center-left Social Democrats (SPD), yellow for center-right FDP, and green for the environmentalist Greens.
+Now,the political pendulum has swung toward a "traffic light coalition" — named for the colors of the parties involved: red for the center-left Social Democrats (SPD), yellow for the FDP, and green for the environmentalist Greens.

-The FDP's Christian Lindner (l), the Greens' Annalena Baerbock (m) and the SPD's Olaf Scholz are considering ways to forge a three-way coalition
+Lindner (left), the Greens' Annalena Baerbock (center) and the SPD's Olaf Scholz are considering ways to forge a three-way coalition

-But there are fundamental differences between the parties' platforms: The FDP is against the SPD and Greens' plan to raise taxes on the wealthiest to deal with the COVID crisis and the resulting national debt.
+But there are fundamental differences in the parties' platforms.
+The FDP is against the SPD and Greens' plan to raise taxes on the wealthiest to deal with the pandemic and the resulting national debt.
 At first glance, the liberals appear also at odds with their climate policy, which envisions a stronger government hand.
 The FDP wants market-driven solutions to the climate crisis.

-It's on European, foreign, and security policies that the three parties seem to be most aligned.
+It's on EU, foreign and security policy that the three parties seem to be most aligned.

-The potential coalition is agreed on maintaining a strong partnership with the United States and NATO, including when it comes to confronting China, Russia, and Iran.
+The potential coalition members agree on maintaining a strong partnership with the United States and NATO, including when it comes to confronting China, Russia and Iran.
 Differences remain over certain points, such as the Nord Stream 2 gas pipeline between Russia and Germany.

 Just how viable the three-way coalition could be is what the parties want to clarify from the start of their exploratory talks together.

-Talks have moved from bilateral to trilateral, bringing the Social Democrats — and Chancellor hopeful, Olaf Scholz — on board.
-All eyes, including abroad, are on the struggle to put together Germany's next government without Angela Merkel for the first time in nearly 16 years.
+Talks have moved from bilateral to trilateral, bringing the SPD — and chancellor hopeful Olaf Scholz — on board.
+All eyes, including abroad, are on the struggle to put together Germany's first government without Merkel for the first time in nearly 16 years.

 "From the perspective of European partners, Scholz presents a certain amount of continuity for the post-Merkel era and, with it, stability and reliability," Antonios Souris, a political scientist at Berlin's Free University, told DW.